jahmed76/tracktik-challenge/README.md

 This should start the symfony app, postgres and pgadmin.

 ### Step 2: Set Up the Database
-Once the containers are running, you need to set up the PostgreSQL database.
+Once the containers are running, we need to set up the PostgreSQL database.
 Use the following commands to create and configure the database schema:

 1. Create the database: